ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 which leads to faster and more accurate editing.

-Also, the mobile apps make some annoying technical decisions in the name of delivering the user something that's familar to them.
+Also, the mobile apps make some annoying technical decisions in the name of delivering the user something that's familiar to them.

 For example:
 If you store a document as a grayscale PNG,